 - Demonstration of professional behaviour,

 - Attendance in class, lab, and practice experiences.

 - A fee is to be paid to the Registrar's Office for supplemental work.

 - If the student is successful in completing the supplemental work for the course, the failing course grade will be upgraded to the minimal passing grade of 65% for the Program.

-Students who have been unsuccessful in their clinical practicum experience, have failed two or more academic courses, and/or have required considerable testing/assignment variances may be recommended for Academic Probation.
+Students who have been unsuccessful in their clinical placement experience, have failed two or more academic courses, and/or have required considerable testing/assignment variances may be recommended for Academic Probation.
 Academic probation allows students to be promoted to the next level with a special timetable or with academic conditions.
 Special timetables and academic conditions are designed as part of written learning contract that the student and program coordinator create together.
 The goal of these measures is to allow students to continue in the program accompanied by a supportive plan for success.